“I want you to believe… To believe in things you cannot” – Bram Stoker (Dracula).

 Restaurants Near To The Dracula Experience Whitby

 The Dracula Experience Whitby is located in a perfect spot for those seeking a refreshments either before or after their tour.
-The Marine is right next door for those seeking a delicious seafood meal as is The Moon And Sixpence and The Jolly Roger.
+The Marine is right next door for those seeking a delicious seafood meal as is The Moon And Sixpence.
 Harrys Bar is a few doors down, For lovers of fish and chips the The Quayside is a short walk, The Magpie is a few steps further along and there’s the Star Inn and Skipper Cafe on Haggersgate .
 For those seeking a stiff drink after the terrors of the show there’s The Jolly Sailor and The Pier Inn.
 For information on all the best places to eat why not read our guide to the best restaurants in Whitby.

 Things To Do Near To The Dracula Experience Whitby